 *Corresponding author: eduardofp.indurot@uniovi.es; Tel.: +44(0)1444894184

-Keywords (7 max): broken-stick regression, cardinal temperatures, germination, piecewise regression, seed traits, segmented model, thermal thresholds, thermal time models,
+Keywords (7 max): broken-stick regression, piecewise regression, seed traits, segmented model, thermal thresholds, thermal time models, functional traits

 Abstract (Currently 176--250 max)

-Seed germination traits depend on both environmental and biological factors, and are thus emerging as an underappreciated and powerful mechanism to understand regeneration, ecological restoration, ecosystem management actions, conservation and practical seed use.
-Currently, identifying some of the most applicable seed germination traits, the three cardinal temperatures; minimum (Tbase), optimum (To), and maximum germination temperature (Tceling), as well as thermal time is of great interest to these fields.
+Seed germination traits depend on both environmental and biological factors, and are emerging as an underappreciated and powerful mechanism to understand plant regeneration in a changing world.
+Identifying standardized methodologies to measure germination traits is a prime interest to many fields of the plant sciences, from population ecology to vegetation science and biogeography.
+A good comparative framework is provided by physiological thermal time models in which germination is quantified by the three cardinal temperatures (minimum Tb, optimum To and maximum Tc) and thermal time.
 However, in the past calculating these traits has been problematic as it requires user judgement which can introduce bias into the analysis, and is a lengthy process.
-Here, we present a method to calculate these traits in the R language and environment for statistical computing which has three main benefits; 1.
-The method systematically identifies the breaking point in the data (i.e. the separation between the sub-optimal and supra-optimal germination temperature ranges), avoiding personal bias; 2.
-The analysis is computed in seconds, in contrast to the hours or days it may take using alternative methods; and 3.
-The method does not require the purchase of commercial statistical software.
+Here, we present an easy and automated method to calculate these traits with R which has three main benefits; 1.
+It identifies systematically the breaking point in the data (i.e. the separation between the sub-optimal and supra-optimal germination temperature ranges), avoiding personal bias; 2.
+It is computed in seconds, in contrast to the hours or days it may take using alternative methods; and 3.
+It does not require the purchase of commercial statistical software.
+We provide an example of the application of the method and a help annex to guide users who are unfamiliar with R. Finally, we discuss the best policy to store and share the results of germination studies, in order to encourage cooperative meta-analyses of seed germination, and link seed biology with broader fields of plant science.

 Introduction

-The quantification of seed germination traits provide insights on plant and seed ecology: from niche competitiveness, to seed stress tolerance and potential impacts of climate change on the timing of seedling emergence (Fenner 2000, Grubb 1977, Jiménez-Alfaro et al 2016, Larson and Funk 2016, Walck et al 2011).
-Of prime interest currently is the contribution that large datasets can make to the development of predictive models that connect seed responses in the micro-environment to global datasets on the macro-environment, including climate change models.
-Such studies are best advanced through comparative studies, but the value of these will only be maximized if there is a consistent approach to the generation of data on the germination phenotype and robust means of analyzing the outputs.
+There is a high demand for standardized seed germination traits in the plant sciences: from population ecology (Huang et al. 2016, Ecology 97, 250-261) to vegetation science (Larson and Funk 2016) and biogeography (Bykova et al 2012, Journal of Biogeography 39, 2191-2200).
+(Fenner 2000, Grubb 1977, Jiménez-Alfaro et al 2016, Larson and Funk 2016, Walck et al 2011).
+Of prime interest is the contribution that large germination datasets can make to the development of mechanistic trait-based models that predict how plant communities respond to global environmental changes (Funk et al. 2016, Biological Reviews).
+Germination traits are however underrepresented in public trait databases (Jiménez-Alfaro et al. 2016) and it is up to seed researchers to fill this gap.
+This task is best advanced through comparative studies, but the value of these will only be maximized if there is a consistent approach to the generation of data on the germination phenotype and robust means of analyzing the outputs.
+A solid comparative framework for germination studies is offered by the application of physiological thermal time models (Donohue et al 201, Trends in ecology & evolution, 30, 66-77).